LAW 201 Introduction to Canadian Law Units: 3.00

 LAW 203 Workplace Law Units: 3.00

-Whether you're an employee or an employer, understanding workplace law is crucial.
-Law 203/703 Workplace Law probes into the various legal regimes that regulate work relations: the common law regime; the regulatory regime which includes employment standards, health and safety rules, and human rights; and the collective bargaining regime that applies to unionized workplaces.
+For most Canadians, the laws that govern work relations are a critical determinant of income, satisfaction, fairness, safety, and ultimately, fulfillment.
+In Workplace Law, you will learn about the various legal regimes that regulate work relations: the common law regime; the regulatory regime which includes employment standards, health and safety rules, and human rights; and the collective bargaining regime that applies to unionized workplaces.
 Get to know one of the fastest-evolving and active areas in law: change is the only constant as workplaces are affected by economic, historical, political and global forces.

 Requirements: LAW 2## Exclusions